cy6253/Wafer_defect_classification/README.md

 Dataset from https://www.kaggle.com/shawon10/wafermap

-Augmented dataset of vertical and horizontal flip
+Augmented dataset on vertical and horizontal flip